AI/ML Literature in Accounting

 Empirical work that studies the impact of AI/ML adoption

-Fedyk, A., Hodson, J., Khimich, N., & Fedyk, T. (2022).
+Fedyk, A., Hodson, J., Khimich, N., and Fedyk, T. (2022).
 Is artificial intelligence improving the audit process?.
 Review of Accounting Studies, 27(3), 938-985.

-Chen, W., & Srinivasan, S. (2023).
+Chen, W., and Srinivasan, S. (2023).
 Going digital: Implications for firm value and performance.
 Review of Accounting Studies, 1-47.

 Brown.
-N., Louis., H., Rozario, A., & Zhang, C. A. (2023).
-The Effect of Artificial Intelligence on the Accuracy of Management Earnings Forecasts.
-Working paper
+N., Louis., H., Rozario, A., and Zhang, C. A. (2024).
+Artificial Intelligence and Management Earnings Forecasts.
+Working paper.

 Qualitative studies regarding AI/ML adoption

-Eulerich, M., Masli, A., Pickerd, J., & Wood, D. A. (2023).
+Eulerich, M., Masli, A., Pickerd, J., and Wood, D. A. (2023).
 The Impact of Audit Technology on Audit Task Outcomes: Evidence for Technology‐Based Audit Techniques.
 Contemporary Accounting Research, 40(2), 981-1012.

-Munoko, I., Brown-Liburd, H. L., & Vasarhelyi, M. (2020).
+Munoko, I., Brown-Liburd, H. L., and Vasarhelyi, M. (2020).
 The ethical implications of using artificial intelligence in auditing.
 Journal of Business Ethics, 167, 209-234.

-Kokina, J., & Davenport, T. H. (2017).
+Kokina, J., and Davenport, T. H. (2017).
 The emergence of artificial intelligence: How automation is changing auditing.
 Journal of emerging technologies in accounting, 14(1), 115-122.

 Explainable AI

-Zhang, C. A., Cho, S., & Vasarhelyi, M. (2022).
+Zhang, C. A., Cho, S., and Vasarhelyi, M. (2022).
 Explainable artificial intelligence (xai) in auditing.
 International Journal of Accounting Information Systems, 46, 100572.

 Related Books

-Agrawal, A., Gans, J., & Goldfarb, A. (2022).
+Agrawal, A., Gans, J., and Goldfarb, A. (2022).
 Power and Prediction.
 Harvard Business Press.

 Kahneman, D., Sibony, O., & Sunstein, C. R. (2021).
 Noise: A flaw in human judgment.
 Little, Brown.